 Tickets cost between €5 - €30 per event.
 Get the details from the Rome Film Fest website.

-This event runs from October 21-26, 2019.
+Rome Art Week runs from October 23rd-28th.
 During this time, more than 300 contemporary artists all over the city hold special events at their galleries and studios.

-Activities include free guided tours, open studios, installations and more.
-Learn more here.
+Activities include free guided tours, open studios, installations, and more.

 With a tourist attraction discount pass, you’ll get to see much more at a bulk discount – up to 55% for some popular attractions!